nilearn/nilearn/CONTRIBUTING.rst

 our users.
 To make Nilearn high-quality and sustainable we also weigh their benefits (i.e., new features, ease of use) with their cost (i.e., complexity of the code, runtime of the examples).

+Exhaustive criteria used in the review process are detailed in the **contribution guide below**.
+Be sure to read and follow them so that your code can be accepted quickly.

 As a rule of thumb:

 * To be accepted, new features must be **in the scope of the project** and correspond to an **established practice** (typically as used in scientific